 Located in the Northwest Mountain region of Vietnam, this beautiful town SaPa has various small villages.
 SaPa is cool with an average temperature of 17°C but autumn winds make the surroundings more beautiful in October.
 There might occur drizzling but 4-5 hours of sunshine and fresh air make October the best month for trekking in Sapa.

 Travelers must visit the ‘SaPa museum’ and ‘Cat Cat Village’ (one of the oldest villages of Sapa) to learn the history of people here and ‘Cloud Yard’ to compliment the beauty of clouds.
 SaPa gives an opportunity to hike Vietnam’s Highest Peak ‘Mt.
 Fansipan’ whose viewpoint is called Heaven's Gate.
 Not just this, visitors can do boating on SaPa Lake, have warm beverages, and taste the local cuisine or delicious desserts in restaurants.
 You can buy handicrafts from SaPa Market or visit ‘Ta Phin Village’ to witness Communal Church Singing - a marriage tradition.
 3 or 4-star hotels are available at cheap rates in June, book your stay, and enjoy the beauty of hills.

-- Other superb attractions include Fairy Cave, Silver Waterfalls, Tram Ton Pass, Muong Hoa Valley, Muong Khuong Bird Market.
+- Other popular attractions include Fairy Cave, Silver Waterfalls, Tram Ton Pass, Muong Hoa Valley, Muong Khuong Bird Market.

 2. Mai Chau